thumbtack/thumbprint/RELEASING.md

 Thumbprint is a collection of small packages that are versioned independently and follow [Semantic Versioning](http://semver.org/).
 We use [Lerna](https://github.com/lerna/lerna) to automate most of the package release process, but there are still some manual steps.

-## Who can publish to NPM
+## Who can publish to npm

-The following users have credentials to publish packages to NPM:
+The following users have credentials to publish packages to npm:

 1. [Daniel O’Connor](https://github.com/danoc)
 2. [Tom Genoni](https://github.com/tomgenoni)